The complete Pick property for pairs of kernels and Shimorin's factorization: Shimorin and Strong Shimorin Certificates

-\end{definition} \begin{remark} A strong Shimorin certificate is a CP kernel $s$ on $X$, while a Shimorin certificate is a family of kernels $\{p[z]\}$ all defined on $X$ and indexed by $X$. \end{remark} \begin{example} Given an arbitrary kernel $k$, we can always find a second kernel $\ell$ with the property that $(k, \ell)$ has a Shimorin certificate.
+The converse of Proposition \ref{newcerttt} does not hold, as the following example shows. \begin{example} Given an arbitrary kernel $k$, we can always find a second kernel $\ell$ with the property that $(k, \ell)$ has a Shimorin certificate.
 Indeed, choose $\ell$ to be a kernel on $X$ with $\ell(z, w)=0$ whenever $z\neq w.$ Now, for any $t\in X,$ set

 Since $\ell^t =p[t]\ell$ for all $t$ and

 $\{p[t]\}_{t\in X}$ is a Shimorin certificate for $(k, \ell)$.

 It is now easy to construct an example of a pair $(k,\ell)$ with a Shimorin certificate, but without a strong Shimorin certificate.
 Let $X=\{1,2,3\}$ and let